ClementNerma/ClementNerma/README.md

 ### 👋 Hi there

-🙂 Welcome to my profile.
-I'm Clément Nerma, a professional web developer (more precisely a Nest.js backend developer) living near by Nantes, in France
+👋 Welcome to my profile.

+🙂 I'm Clément Nerma, a professional web developer (more precisely a Nest.js backend developer) living near by Nantes, in France

 👦 I'm fond of programming since I'm 10 years old

-💻 I often make small command-line utilities or more ambitious libraries like [virtual machines](https://github.com/ClementNerma/MRVM) as well as big projects like operating systems ([check it out!](https://github.com/ClementNerma/NightOS))
+💻 I make stuff like [virtual machines](https://github.com/ClementNerma/MRVM) and sometimes big projects like full-powered operating systems ([check it out!](https://github.com/ClementNerma/NightOS))

 📖 I also write fantasy and science fiction books on my free time